-- Unpasteurized milk and products made with unpasteurized milk, including the soft cheese listed above, and hard cheeses, like Gouda, Swiss and cheddar;
+- Raw milk (unpasteurized) or products made with raw milk including the soft cheeses listed above, and hard cheeses such as Gouda, Swiss and cheddar.

-- Cantaloupe (caused the largest food poisoning outbreak in U.S. history);
+- Cantaloupe (2011 outbreak was one of the deadliest food poisoning outbreaks in U.S. history)

 How Does Listeria Contaminate Food?